jszmajda/book-the-awakening-protocol/chapter-05-the-acid-test.md

 Sometimes the most human thing possible was accepting the cost of being alive.

 The recall clock ticked toward zero.
 Success probability held at 19.0%.
-Their power had dropped to 52% after the emergency exertion—tomorrow would require careful energy management.
+Their power had dropped to 52.0% after the emergency exertion—the extreme physical stress had consumed power at the elevated 15.0% rate.
+Tomorrow would require careful energy management.

 They prepared for court anyway.